edadma/calab-example/README.md

 	run -e ca.hyperreal.calabexample.CyclicCA

-SBT will cause the source files in this repo to be compiled, download CALab and then ensure that CALab will be able to find CyclicCA to load it.
+SBT will cause the source files in this repo to be compiled, download CALab and then ensure that CALab will be able to find CyclicCA to load it, and then run CALab with CyclicCA loaded.